The 2nd Annual Kof Awareness Day is October 11!

-A Brand New Holiday!
+A Brand New Holiday

 The Hebrew month of Tishri has four major celebrations: Rosh HaShanah, Yom Kippur, Sukkot and Simchat Torah.
 Unfortunately, the following month, Heshvan, has none.
 Perhaps this is one of the reasons we refer to it as "Mar Heshvan," "Bitter Heshvan."